-- Add the rice, sesame oil, and cheese.
+- Add the rice, sesame oil, garlic powder, and cheese.
 Combine until well-incorporated.
 If the rice (or whatever grain you're using) is too hard then microwave briefly to soften.

 - Add the turkey and mix gently using hands (don’t overwork the meat!) .
 Working with wet hands, shape into small-sized balls.
 I highly recommend using an ice cream scooper.

 - Place on baking sheet.
 In a small oven-safe dish(es), add some water and place in the pan alongside the meatballs.